kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

     print(f"The total patient ids are {train_df['PatientId'].count()}, from those the unique ids are {train_df['PatientId'].value_counts().shape[0]}")

-    Ouput :
+    Output :
     The total patient ids are 1000, from those the unique ids are 928

 As we can see, the number of unique patients in the dataset is less than the total number so there must be some overlap.
-For patients with multiple records, we'll want to make sure they do not show up in both training and test sets in order to avoid data leakage.
+For patients with multiple records, we'll want to make sure they do not show up in both training and test sets to avoid data leakage.

 ### Exploring data labels